upa/d4c/README.md

 All queries for `.*hogehoge.com` and `.*hugahuga.com` are dropped.

-Filter rule 1 and 2 works independently.
+Filter rule 1 and 2 work independently.
 Specifying source/destination prefixes works only for rule 1.

 Compile